 Edupreneurs who want to sell courses online need good approaches to bucking these trends and an important one to consider is offering an online masterclass.

-In this post, we’ll cover everything you need to know about creating and hosting an online masterclass.
+So, this post, we’ll cover everything you need to know about creating and hosting a true online masterclass.